Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Extension to non-product distributions

 For example, if $\Psi$ is a sum of one-variable and two-variable terms

-for some smooth functions $V_i : \reals \to \reals$ and some constants $b_{ij} \in \reals$, which is often the case in statistical physics, then the matrix $B$ is independent of $x^n,y^n$, and has off-diagonal entries $b_{ij}$, $i \neq j$.
-Then (see Theorem~2 in \cite{Marton_Euclidean}) the conditions of Theorem~\ref{thm:Marton_contractive} will be satisfied, provided the following holds: \begin{enumerate} \item For each $i$ and each $\bar{x}^i \in \reals^{n-1}$, the conditional probability distributions $P_{X_i|\bar{X}^i=\bar{x}^{i}}$ satisfy the Euclidean log-Sobolev inequality
+for some smooth functions $V_i : \reals \to \reals$ and some constants $b_{i,j} \in \reals$, which is often the case in statistical physics, then the matrix $B$ is independent of $x^n,y^n$, and has off-diagonal entries $b_{i,j}$, $i \neq j$.
+Then (see \cite[Theorem~2]{Marton_Euclidean}), the conditions of Theorem~\ref{thm:Marton_contractive} are satisfied provided the following holds: \begin{enumerate} \item For each $i$ and $\bar{x}^i \in \reals^{n-1}$, the conditional probability distributions $P_{X_i|\bar{X}^i=\bar{x}^{i}}$ satisfy the Euclidean log-Sobolev inequality

 where $I(\cdot\|\cdot)$ is the Fisher information distance, cf.~\eqref{eq:Fisher_dist} for the definition. \item The operator norms of $B(x^n,y^n)$ are uniformly bounded as